Research focus

 Funding

-The project is funded by the Federal Ministry of Education and Research within the funding scheme "AI in Higher Education".
+The project was funded by the Federal Ministry of Education and Research within the funding scheme "AI in Higher Education".

 Project focus

-The UFO project aims to promote occupational participation particularly for people with enhanced needs for socio-emotional support.
-By developing a novel training system building up competencies in the perception and interpretation of emotional states should be supported.
-The system captures brain signals and converts derived emotional states into tangible sensory perceptions.
-A tactile output enables to understand the emotional state of the interacting counterpart.
-A virtual environment provides a safe training space that can precisely support the needs of the target group.
-The approach contributes to social awareness and promotes empathy and mutual understanding in the society.
+The UFO project aimed to promote occupational participation particularly for people with enhanced needs for socio-emotional support.
+By developing a novel training system building up competencies in the perception and interpretation of emotional states was supported.
+The system captured brain signals and converts derived emotional states into tangible sensory perceptions.
+A tactile output enabled understanding the emotional state of the interacting counterpart.
+A virtual environment provided a safe training space that was precisely support the needs of the target group.
+The approach contributed to social awareness and promotes empathy and mutual understanding in the society.

 Duration (Project participation)